The 9 Biggest Revelations From James Comey’s Testimony on Trump

 He thought right.

-As Trump’s lawyer Mark Kasowitz noted, there’s something odd about Comey’s story: The Times report on the Trump-Comey dinner was based on the former FBI director’s memos.
+As Trump’s lawyer Marc Kasowitz noted, there’s something odd about Comey’s story: The Times report on the Trump-Comey dinner was based on the former FBI director’s memos.
 And yet, it was published the night before the president’s tweet — which Comey portrayed as one impetus for his decision to share his memos with the press.

-“Although Mr. Comey testified he only leaked the memos in response to a tweet, the public record reveals that the New York Times was quoting from these memos the day before the referenced tweet,” Kasowitz said Thursday, “which belies Mr. Comey’s excuse for this unauthorized disclosure of privileged information and appears to entirely retaliatory.”
+“Although Mr. Comey testified he only leaked the memos in response to a tweet, the public record reveals that the New York Times was quoting from these memos the day before the referenced tweet,” Kasowitz said Thursday, “which belies Mr. Comey’s excuse for this unauthorized disclosure of privileged information and appears to [be] entirely retaliatory.”

 Still, the bombshell memo that triggered Mueller’s appointment — and, eventually, Thursday’s hearing — was Comey’s description of Trump’s request on Flynn’s behalf, which was first reported after the president’s tweet.